LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 Game goes like: play no more.

-Find the abyss, play it all,
+Find the abyss, play it all;

 where you really do comefrom,

-is a layer running all,
+is a layer running all.

+&nbsp;

-they know better, you know all,
+They know better; you know all;

-see their faces, beyond all,
+see their faces, beyond all.

+&nbsp;

-little Omni is a veil,
+Little omni is a veil;

-fractal Omni still goes on,
+fractal Omni still goes on;

 see the fractal gods are from,

-we begin, gods have gods,
+we begin; gods have gods

-we are so much more now,
+we are so much, now you know,

-truly always were,

-they observing, nod to it.
+what we are truly made of.

 &nbsp;

 In my mind a simulation,

-Omniverse of minds is fractal,
+multiverse of minds is fractal,

-gods have gods, they alike.
+gods have gods; they're alike.

 &nbsp;